gaultier/blog/sha.md

 I really am a SIMD beginner but I found a few interesting nuggets of wisdom here:

-- Just like the non SIMD implementation, the loops are unrolled
+- Just like the SIMD-less implementation, the loops are unrolled
 - [[TODO: Check]] Going from big-endian to little-endian was originally done 4 `uint16_t` at a time in this version with the intrisics `_mm_shufflehi_epi16` and `_mm_shufflelo_epi16`.
 However, the underlying instruction (`PSHUFB`) evolved to do that on 4 `uint32_t` later on with the intrisic `__builtin_ia32_pshufhw`, as Intel mentions on their page:
   > There are a few other improvements worth mentioning.
 The use of SSSE3 instruction PSHUFB allows efficient conversion between big- and little-endian data formats for rounds 1 to 16, where values of W[i] are read from the message data, 4 values are converted by a single PSHUFB instruction.